Akshit1903/Daily-Journal/README.md

     node index.js
 ```

-4. Open your web browser and visit `http://localhost:3000` to access the Todo App.
+4. Open your web browser and visit `http://localhost:3000` to access the Daily Journal App.

 ## Usage